Flgado/blog/content/posts/serverlessApiWithAuth.md

     {{< figure src="/images/post_1/activate_security_validation.png" alt="Cognito Build" title="" class="center" >}}

 You'll see a modal pop up.
 There's a warning about pricing at the bottom, so make sure you review this and decide whether the additional cost makes sense for your use case.
-To mitigate costs, you could apply this feature only to sensitive accounts.
+To mitigate costs, you could apply this feature only to sensitive accounts for example.

 #### Enable Pre-Token Generation Trigger
 We also need to enable the Pre-Token Generation trigger, which allows us to modify the access token (instead of just the ID token):